andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 ![3D-printed Helmholtz resonator prototypes]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/3d-printed-helmholtz-resonators.jpg" | absolute_url }})

-Holding the first print felt like a victory — until I did the math.
+Holding the first print felt like a victory.
+Then I did the math.
 To cover a capsule, I'd need hundreds.
 Filament cost and print time ballooned into months.
 I never tested a single one.
 The prototype now holds spent batteries on my shelf — a monument to parametric CAD, if nothing else.

 ## The Last Paper